-I really love snow goggles made by Smith, specifically the I/O series because it’s the smallest among the family (together with I/OX and I/O7).
-As a girl who comes from Asia, we tend to have a smaller head and face while compared to men, especially men from Europe and North America.
+I really love snow goggles made by Smith, specifically the I/O series because it’s the smallest among the family.

-In this review, I’m going to show you the things I like and dislike about the latest version — Smith I/O ChromaPop Goggles.
+In this review, I’m going to show you the things I like and dislike about this version — Smith I/O ChromaPop Goggles.
 I’ll also get a bit into the technical side of the product and help clear some confusions you might have, for example, who is it best for?
-What if you wear prescription glass?
+What if you wear prescription glasses?
 Read on for more!

 Smith I/O goggles have been on the market for several years and they continue to be a very competitive product when it comes to choosing the best snow goggles.
 Offered by a reliable brand, Smith Optics, the I/O series isn’t the highest-end in Smith’s product lines, but it remains a solid yet budget-friendly option.

-- The latest version features an enhanced-contrast lens (a.k.a ChromaPop) which is super popular these days.
-Besides ChromaPop, it also offers you a crystal-clear vision, anti-fog inter-lens, quick-release system, helmet compatibility, along with several other cool features.
+- The latest version features an enhanced-contrast lens which is super popular these days.
+Besides ChromaPop, it also offers you crystal-clear vision, anti-fog inter-lens, a quick-release system, and helmet compatibility, along with several other cool features.
 We’ll cover them in detail below.

-- However, if you are an intermediate or advanced skier, you probably want to look for a goggle that’s more fancy and techy and wouldn’t mind paying a bit more on the lens (as they say “The better you see, the better you ski.”), then look no further and consider Smith I/OX and Smith I/O7.
-We’ll put together another article on the differences among those products.
+- If you are an intermediate or advanced skier, you probably want to look for a goggle that are more fancy and techy and wouldn’t mind paying a bit more for the lens (as they say “The better you see, the better you ski.”), then look no further and consider Smith I/O MAG.

 What is Smith I/O?

-Typically, the Smith I/O goggles (prior to 2017 model) comes with an extra lens by default and offers a flexible option to upgrade to ChromaPop lenses, which tend to be more expensive but you get what you pay for.
+Typically, the Smith I/O goggles come with an extra lens by default and offer a flexible option to upgrade to ChromaPop lenses, which tend to be more expensive but you get what you pay for.
 The two lenses were extremely comfortable to fit with great ventilation.

 However, since 2018 it seems Smith is pushing ChromaPop more into its products, my hunch is that the company has made big progress in developing the technology as ChromaPop truly offers superior color quality that can translate to a variety of slopes with fantastic clarity under different conditions.